nestordemeure/tabularGP/README.md

 ## Features

+Some features of gaussian process:
+- gives an uncertainty on the outputs
+- naturally resistant to overfitting
+- very accurate for small datasets

+Some features of this particular implementation:
+- works out of the box on tabular datasets
+- can be used on large datasets
+- lets use optimise the gaussian process's training data
-- regression on one or more targets
+- cover regression on one or more targets and classification
-- classification
-- uncertainty on the outputs
 - feature importance estimation
 - transfer-learning to recycle models (TODO)
-- various kernels including a neural-network based kernel
+- implements various kernels including a neural-network based kernel
-- naturally resistant to overfitting
-- very accurate for small datasets
+- implements various priors including the possibility of using arbitrary functions such as a neural-network as prior

 ## Notes